Special Reports & Feature Stories!

 What is a Style “A” Loop?
 What is a Style “B” Loop?
 What is a Style “C” Loop?

 First off, don’t get confused between “Class” and “Style”!
 “Style” refers to the functionality of communications loops between Listed control panels, transponders, and field devices (provided to the loop controller through a combination of the system’s firmware or software and strategically placed isolators).
 “Class” refers to the wiring scheme used to interconnect them.
 A Style “A” and Style “C” loop are actually wired identically in a Class “A” scheme.
 Both Style “A” and Style “C” loops have an independent return path which becomes an alternate means of communicating with connected control units, transponders and field devices should a portion of the loop become compromised by an “open” on the circuit.
 Style “C” loops however, provide a higher level of functionality when the loop becomes compromised by a short circuit on the wiring.
 A Style “C” loop is a continuous Class “A” type circuit that goes from one floor area to another without interruption.
 A Style “A” loop is limited to one floor area (and doesn’t usually require isolators as it’s powered by a dedicated loop controller).
-In a Style “B” loop, an “open” (or short) will sever communications with any control unit (or transponder) wired downstream of the “open” (or short).
+In a Style “B” loop, an “open” (or short) will sever communications with any control unit (or transponder) wired in the shorted circuit.

-Field devices are wired either Class “A” or Class “B” in a floor area (to add to the confusion, you can also “T” tap within the same floor area when you’re using addressable field devices or route both the return and primary loops into a single five conductor cable assembly in certain circumstances which are illustrated within the Installation Standard.
+Field devices are wired either Class “A” or Class “B” in a floor area.
+To add to the confusion, you can also “T” tap within the same floor area when you’re using addressable field devices or route both the return and primary loops into a single five conductor cable assembly in certain circumstances which are illustrated within the Installation Standard.

-So why include a Class “B” Loop diagram in the Standard when it’s not even allowed?
-The Standard may seem a trifle contradictory at times.
-The Class “B” type loop diagram illustrated in Figure 2-2 is provided as a means of helping you identify an installation of this type, and Table 1 serves to illustrate the various pros and cons of the different “Styles” utilized in the communications between control panels and transponders (it also provides the means for the Verifier to identify whether-or-not the correct response occurs when a short is imposed on the communications loop between control panels and transponders).
+Table 1 in CAN/ULC-S524-14 serves to illustrate the various pros and cons of the different “Styles” utilized in the communications between control panels and transponders (it also provides the means for the Verifier to identify whether-or-not the correct response occurs when a short is imposed on the communications loop between control panels and transponders).
 A Style “B” type loop is NOT ALLOWED in Canada for a DCL riser between control units or transponders, but it IS ALLOWED between buildings in a Campus Style Network.
 Class “B” wiring is NOT ALLOWED for a DCL or a Power Buss common riser between a control unit and connected active (or supporting) field devices.

 CLASS “A” CONNECTED FIELD DEVICES: